Exploring the ex-situ components within Gaia DR3: Data Availability

 \section{Data Availability}

+The catalogue of NN classification scores is available at Zenodo: \url{https://doi.org/10.5281/zenodo.20378639}.
 The simulated data utilized during the training phase is accessible at \url{http://ananke.hub.yt}.
 Astrometric and chemical abundance data can be obtained from the websites of $Gaia$ (\url{https://gea.esac.esa.int/archive/}), APOGEE (\url{https://www.sdss4.org/dr17/irspec/dr_synopsis}) and LAMOST (\url{http://www.lamost.org/dr8/v1.1/doc/vac}), respectively.
 The result of this study will be shared upon reasonable request to the corresponding author.